tngo0508/cpsc558-final/README.md

     ```bash
     $ make setup-ubuntu-vm
    ```

 7. Wait endlessly.
 Maybe watch a show or call a friend.

+    If you see an error similar to:

+     ```Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?```,

+     ... your Ubuntu VM is probably still updating.

 8. Run the topology test with: